spatialnetworkslab/vue-gg/docs/guides/legends.md

 #### `fillOpacity` as scale

 When `fillOpacity` is set as the encoding, then `fill` must be set to a single color.
-An error will be raised if both encodings are set to `scale.`

 <CodeDemoLayout>